Warkanlock/warkanlock.github.io/_posts/2026-03-01-code-is-an-afterthought.md

 All of this LLM-madness-or-not reminds me a bit of those days

-After reading [Thinking in Systems](https://en.wikipedia.org/wiki/Thinking_in_Systems) by Donella Meadows, I realized that what I was really interested in was not the code itself, but the systems that the code enabled me to build.
-I was always more interested in the interconnections of the different components, the design of the system, and how to make it work together, rather than the actual code itself.
+After reading [Thinking in Systems](https://en.wikipedia.org/wiki/Thinking_in_Systems) by Donella Meadows, I realized that what I was really interested in was not the code itself, but the systems that the code enabled me to build:

 > Remember, always, that everything you know, and everything everyone knows, is only a model.
 Get your model out there where it can be viewed.

-Eventually, I ended up learning that I was never a good coder, probably an average one, but a good architect.
+I was always more interested in the interconnections of the different components, the design of the system, and how to make it work together, rather than the actual code itself.
+Eventually, I ended up learning that I was never a good coder, probably an average one, but a good architect of all the moving parts.

 Yeah, heck I know that LLM-code might not the best, but mine wasn't either.